Khovic/Khovic/useful_summaries/CKA-summary.md

         a cluster with multiple control plan nodes (Master)

     Stacked Etcd:
-        When each worker node is also hosting its own Etcd
+        When each master node is also hosting its own Etcd

     External Etcd:
         When theres a seperate server hosting the Etcd